 ROI of TMS features also include generating data analytics insights to help your team understand its strengths and weaknesses.
 That includes tracking the performance of owned versus outsourced assets — such as courier networks versus an in-house fleet, to handle transportation in the final mile.

 The balance between in-house and outsourcing depends on an innovative and automated platform.
 These capabilities of a transportation management system give rise to the ability to manage by exception and know when it’s necessary to scale your network.

 Another side of this goes back to carrier management.
 Using the MercuryGate TMS, users can mitigate carrier liability, onboard new clients easily and quickly, and spend less time responding to inquiries and status requests.
-Moreover, typical MercuryGate users experience an increase of 2% in annual freight revenues due to increased accuracy in billing, as detailed in this Hobson & Company report titled, “Driving ROI: The Business Case for a Comprehensive Transportation management System for 3PLs.”
+Moreover, typical MercuryGate users experience an increase of 2% in annual freight revenues due to increased accuracy in billing, as detailed in this Hobson & Company report, “Driving ROI: The Business Case for a Comprehensive Transportation management System for 3PLs.”